peterprk0/M3_LNP_TUTORIAL/README.md

 * Take inspiration from already-developed models when trying to build a Martini 3 molecule for a new small molecule.
 Several examples can be found on the Martini 3 small molecule GitHub repo.

 * Besides hydrogen bonding labels ("d" donor, and "a" for acceptor), electron polarizability labels are also made available in Martini 3: these mimic electron-rich (label "e") or electron-poor (label "v", for "vacancy") regions of aromatic rings.
 Such labels have been tested to a less extended degree than d/a labels, but have shown great potentials in applications involving aedamers [1].
-In the case of 1-ethylnaphthalene, the "e" label may be used to describe bead number 4 (at the center of the naphthalene moiety) and bead number 1 (because connected to an electron-donating group such as -CH2CH3).

 * Depending on your application, you may want to include other validation targets, besides free energies of transfer.
 These can allow you to fine-tune and optimize bead type choices and bonded parameters.
 Below a non-exhaustive list of potential target properties: